-Welcome from Dr. Richard Brown, Executive Vice Chancellor for Finance, Operations & IT.
+Welcome from Dr. Richard Brown, Executive Vice Chancellor for Finance and Administration.

 The quality of instruction and the value proposition of providing an excellent four-year student experience will necessitate continuing financial investments that align our budget with institutional strategic priorities.
-As we undertake the comprehensive planning and review of the 2017-18 UTC budget, I am pleased to report strong participation, empowered constituent engagement and focused commitment by all of our colleagues at the “grass-roots” level of the university.
+As we undertake the comprehensive planning and review of the 2019-20 UTC budget, I am pleased to report strong participation, empowered constituent engagement and focused commitment by all of our colleagues at the “grass-roots” level of the university.
 Having wide ranging conversations and in-depth discussions, data transparency, and collegial tension will help ferret out key strategic plan metrics and essential areas for new and continuing investment.
 Our institutional spirit of collaborative planning, shared vision, and strategic alignment of resources only strengthens our thinking and resolve to enhance a culture of data driven assessment and outcomes based performance measures that deliver institutional effectiveness.
-The 2015-16 and -17 budget cycles were centric to change and “rebalancing” of our budget priorities.
-We provided a sound financial and institutional planning response to the uncertainty of change dynamics associated with the new Tennessee Promise “tuition free” student enrollment initiative.
-We embraced a dialogue of programmatic change, while reducing the base budgets within all major operating divisions to allow for “re-investments” that would ultimately bring economic stability and the fiscal flexibility to ensure continuous quality improvement.
-At the end of the day, we will support our delivery of exceptional academic instruction---our core mission!

 To accomplish our strategic goals, we need your input and involvement.
 Department heads and division leaders have been instructed to offer opportunities for feedback from their staffs on budget priorities within their respective areas.
 As each core unit completes this process, major priorities and goals will be carried forward within each division for further discussion until all major division heads will eventually bring forward comprehensive budget proposals for their areas.